gadamslr/computingUnit02/open-sourceSoftwareProprietySoftware.md

-# Open-source software and propriety software
+# Open-source software and proprietry software

-Find out and list the principles of Open-source software and propriety software.
+Find out and list the principles of Open-source software and proprietry software.

 ### Principles of Open-source software?
 - Free